fblascogarma/feature_based_sentiment_analysis/README.md

 1) Install all files that are in demo_gh folder to your project's folder: stop_words_list.py, absa.py, requirements.txt, and reviews.csv.
 Do not install Alexa.xlsx to your project folder because I provided this file only so you can see how the output file should look like.
 2) Go to your terminal and type: pip install -r requirements.txt This will install all necessary libraries such as nltk (natural language toolkit) and scikit-learn (ML library).
 Make sure you are in a virtual environment before installing the requirement packages.
+If you don't understand what a virtual environment is, read the explanation at the end of this file.
 3) Check that your data structure is similar to the one provided in this project called reviews.csv.
 If not, make necessary changes.
 4) Open the absa.py file in your IDE and follow the steps.
 The most important one are app_name, aspects_no, and reviews_name_col.
 5) Run the absa.py file typing in your terminal: py absa.py